 VIKING Helix from harbour trials to heavy weather

-Evacuation systems need to work without hesitation.
+Evacuation systems must perform when it matters and without delay.
 That is why testing goes far beyond controlled environments.

-From full-scale capacity tests in harbour to heavy weather sea trials offshore, the VIKING Helix evacuation system is developed and refined under conditions that reflect real-life use.
+From full-scale capacity tests in sheltered waters to heavy weather sea trials offshore, the VIKING Helix evacuation system is developed, tested and refined under conditions that reflect real-life use.

 Building flow from the start

 In harbour, full capacity tests simulate real evacuation scenarios with large groups moving through the system.
-These tests often involve volunteer employees and Danish conscripts, creating realistic evacuation dynamics across different age groups, physical conditions and levels of familiarity with the equipment.
+Volunteer employees and Danish army conscripts take part, creating realistic evacuation dynamics across different age groups and physical conditions.

 Designed for simplicity under pressure

-The design reduces complexity.
-A gravity-based bowsing system automatically positions the liferafts alongside the vessel during deployment, removing the need for manual handling at a critical moment.
+The system is designed to reduce complexity and limit crew involvement.
+A gravity-based bowsing system automatically positions liferafts alongside the vessel during deployment, removing the need for manual handling and shipside bowsing operations.
+Passengers of different sizes, including those requiring assistance or stretchers, move through the same system in a controlled way.

 But controlled conditions only tell part of the story.